Romblon: Martial law era

 The coming of the Martial Law era is also notable because it saw the beginnings of the controversial mining operations on Romblon province's island of Sibuyan - it was then that the Marcos regime first gave Sta.
 Barbara Development Corporation (STABADECO) was first given a contract to conduct mining exploration on the island.

 By the time the May 1984 Batasang Pambansa Elections came along, Romblon was once again an opposition stronghold, with UNIDO candidate Natalio Beltran Jr. winning its legislative seat.

 The 1986 snap election towards the very end of the Marcos regime was characterized by cheating and violence throughout the country, but one of the notable incidents of violence took place in San Andres, Romblon - the murder of Foursquare Church Pastor Salvador F. Leaño.
-Romblon Provincial chair for Marcos' KBL political party, Nemesio Ganan Jr. had been threatening residents around Leaño's local voting not to vote against Marcos, and later abducted Pastor Leaño, who had volunteered to be a pollwatcher for the opposition UNIDO party during the elections.
-Pastor Leaño was shot and buried a few kilometers away in Looc, Romblon.
+Romblon Provincial chair for Marcos' KBL party, Nemesio Ganan Jr. had been threatening residents around Leaño's local voting not to vote against Marcos, and later abducted Pastor Leaño, who had volunteered to be a pollwatcher for the opposition UNIDO party during the elections.
+Leaño was shot and buried a few kilometers away in Looc, Romblon.
 Buried with his copy of the New Testament in his shirt pocket, his last words to a companion had been "...
 Whatever happens to me, do not leave the ballot box, bring it to the town hall!”

 Results of that election were marred by accusations of massive cheating, which resulted in the civilian-led 1986 People Power revolution, which saw Marcos ousted and exiled to Hawaii.
 Ganan was later convicted for Pastor Leaño's murder in 1995.

 Contemporary history

-When Southern Tagalog was divided into Calabarzon and Mimaropa, upon the issuance of Executive Order No. 103 by then-President Gloria Macapagal Arroyo dated May 17, 2002, Romblon was made part of Mimaropa, officially Southwestern Tagalog Region.
+When Southern Tagalog was divided into Calabarzon and Mimaropa, upon the issuance of Executive Order No. 103 dated May 17, 2002, Romblon was made part of Mimaropa, officially Southwestern Tagalog Region.